-Walls of mighty construction, thick squat towers overlooking a vale of steaming putrid ichor, skies torn with lightning and billowing blackness, the sound of bellows and the pounding of hammers echoing from the ghosts of another time.
+Walls of alien construction, thick squat towers overlooking a vale of steaming putrid ichor, skies torn with lightning and billowing blackness, the sound of bellows and the pounding of hammers echoing from the ghosts of another time.

 - Tavder Godsmiter, caravan guard - "Black Forge"

-The Pharêthôn came upon many corpses, some animal, others beasts, and a few humans and humanoids.
-Death priests pried the secrets of the fallen, or at least some before they themselves became holders of secrets.
-They learned of a powerful dracolich named Memmourn holed up in a large grotto, a powerful shade named Breezull wielding spell energies of the likes of an master arcanist, a mummy lord named Threllkell which hurls bolts of lightning like the furious strokes from Mjolnir, and perhaps the most feared of all, an undead dwarven king named Grunger Wirebeard, one who moves through stone like an earth elemental, carries the touch of death, and wields an impossibly sharp, double-headed mithril axe named Wirebeards Revenge.
+In the Year 1500, a special branch of the Pharêthôn made their way into Black Forge.
+Under the guidance of Dax, a First Dead, they searched for ancient lore.
+They used their dark to read the bones, only to find most unreadable for age and something else.
+Other bones, many very old, spoke of a powerful dracolich named Memmourn holed up in a large grotto, a powerful shade named Breezull wielding spell energies of the likes of an master arcanist, a mummy lord named Threllkell that hurls twin bolts of lightning and perhaps the most feared of all, an undead dwarven king named Grunger Wirebeard, moving through stone like an earth elemental, with the touch of death, wielding an impossibly sharp dwarven-axe named Wirebeards Revenge.

-When the war had ended, and our armies walk upon a road of skulls, I shall return to the Black Forge.
+When the war had ended, and our armies walk upon a road of skulls, I shall return to Black Forge.